devnull-cz/c-prog-lang/modules/negative-numbers.md

 code: :eyes: [x86-ABI.c](/src/x86-ABI.c), [x86-ABI-2.c](/src/x86-ABI-2.c)

-  - for those who understand assembly run this with `-S` to see the differences between 32-bit and 64-bit mode, and the difference between when func() is defined with `int a` or `char a`
+  - for those who understand assembly use the `-S` compiler option to see the differences between 32-bit and 64-bit mode, and the difference between when func() is defined with `int a` or `char a`